ggallotti/atom/docs/build-instructions/linux.md

 ### TypeError: Unable to watch path

-If you get following error with a big traceback right after Atom starts:
+If you get following error with a big traceback right after GeneXus starts:

   ```
   TypeError: Unable to watch path